maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/README.md

                     -------------------          ---------------
 </pre>

+This example shows two microservices where first one is calling second one using Service Discovery and [Feign Client](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) build on JAX-RS annotations.
+Microservice2 is executing it's logic based on config-server.

 # Structure of repository

 Every folder in repository holds separate project which in real life could be hold in separate git repository.
 I have structured this is such way cause it